 Liquid stevia extract is a relatively easy tincture to make at home, and it is a less expensive alternative to the store bought versions.
 If you grow your own stevia, you can preserve the leaves while still fresh to make the most potent extract.
 This is my basic stevia recipe, and it is suitable for kids and pregnant women as the alcohol cooks out.

-I get dried stevia leaf from Mountain Rose Herbs, or you can preserve your own.
+I get dried stevia leaf from here in bulk, or you can preserve your own.

 - 1- Quart or pint glass jar with lid (both boiled to sterilize)

 - fresh or dried stevia leaf

 - enough vodka, rum or everclear to fill the jar (at least half of the total size of the jar)

 - Put the fresh or dried stevia leaf in the jar, filling it ⅔ full.

 - Pour vodka/rum/everclear over the leaves to fill the jar and put the lid on tightly.